sgoel97/blog/content/blog/full-stack/index.md

     </figcaption>
 </figure>

-Now that we've gotten a solid understanding of how to build a website, let's turn our attention to how information, including our HTML, CSS, and JavaScript files, actually get sent and used over the internet.
+Now that we've gotten a solid understanding of how to build a website, let's turn our attention to how information, including our HTML, CSS, and JavaScript files, actually gets sent and used over the internet.
+This short playlist by [code.org](https://code.org/) does a great job of explaining the fundamental concepts in networkiing though understandable analogies and without getting too technical.
+While it may be unclear how networking concepts relate to full-stack development, I believe that an understanding of the internet helps deepen ones ability to use and reason about other full-stack topics that we'll touch upon later, such as servers and databases.

-### Stopping Point: Your First Project
+### Stopping Point: Your First Project(s)

 <figure>
     <img src="/full-stack/feb.png" alt="Formula Electric at Berkeley" width="100%"/>